steven-liou/tailslideReadmeDraft/README.md

 ###### `FlagManager.prototype.disconnect()`

-Disconnects asynchronously the `FlagManager` instance from NATS JetStream and Redis databse
+Asynchronously disconnects the `FlagManager` instance from NATS JetStream and Redis databse

 **Parameters:**